-In this blog post I’m going to take you through the EXACT process I underwent that led me to becoming a Tedx speaker.
+In this blog post, I’m going to take you through the EXACT process I underwent that led me to become a TEDx speaker.

-For those of you who aren’t familiar with Ted – it’s a not-for-profit organisation that leads with the idea of sharing ‘ideas worth spreading’.
+For those of you who aren’t familiar with Ted – it’s a not-for-profit organization that leads with the idea of sharing ‘ideas worth spreading’.

-It centres around a couple of day long conferences at which an array of speakers (usually world-renowned amongst them) gather to give speeches about something worth sharing.
+It centers around a couple of day-long conferences at which an array of speakers (usually world-renowned amongst them) gather to give speeches about something worth sharing.
 In 18 minutes or less.
 Literally.

 Here is what Google tells us:

 To go to this article you can click here

 What’s The Difference Between A TED ANd TEDx Talk

 TEDx is an outgrowth from what has become a very well respected platform – Ted.
 It became an opportunity to spread the Ted message by allowing (through very strict criteria) for local organizers to build Tedx events.

 This is usually how a Ted talk is functioned and can usually be referred to as a ted conference.